Birds inspire our artwork with their colors, beauty and grace. These paintings of birds display their wonders and diversity.

 One day I saw this one in a lake across the street from a shopping center.
 I snapped some photos and painted the "Anhinga with Mangrove" on watercolor paper.

-Paintings of birds would not be complete without a robin.
-The robin redbreast is an all-American bird seen in all of the continental 49 states.
+The robin redbreast is an all-American bird; it's seen in all of the continental 49 states.
+This page of bird paintings wouldn't be complete without this popular bird.

 Every morning and just before dark my backyard is filled with robins.
 Here's a simple oil painting of a "Backyard Robin".